Skip to main content

 What is GPARS?

-The General-Purpose Agent Reference Standard (GPARS) defines a normative structure for separating cognitive agents from external capabilities using the Model Context Protocol (MCP).
+The General-Purpose Agent Reference Standard (GPARS) defines a normative structure for separating cognitive agents from external action providers using the Model Context Protocol (MCP).
 Current agent systems — even those leveraging MCP — embed tool implementations directly within the agent loop.
 This creates tight coupling between reasoning and execution, produces vendor-specific behavior, and prevents true portability.
 A general-purpose agent cannot presume intrinsic capabilities; it must operate across environments by composing externalized services.
 GPARS establishes a strict separation between cognition and action: all Environment-Modifying Operations MUST be externalized through MCP-compliant servers.
-Agents declare their capability requirements via a machine-readable manifest, enabling deterministic, composable, and governable capability surfaces.
+Agents declare their intended capabilities via a machine-readable manifest, while environments provide a composable and governable tool surface.

 This specification targets MCP 2025-11-25 (latest stable revision at time of writing).
 Future GPARS versions MAY update this dependency as MCP evolves.